Bring on the Boring EVs

 Phase 2: EVs and hybrids as signifiers of earnest liberalism.
 After the first Prius came out in 1997, having a character drive a hybrid became an easy way to tell viewers something about their politics or personality.
 Larry David on Curb your Enthusiasm drives a Prius.
 In Season 2 of Weeds, which aired in 2006, soccer mom turned drug dealer Nancy swaps her Range Rover for a Prius, signifying a shift to a more environmentally conscious outlook.

 Phase 3: EVs as expensive toys.
 Tony Stark had a Tesla Roadster as far back as the first Iron Man movie, in 2008.
-Love him or hate him, Elon Musk made EVs cool when they were trapped in squaresville, and Telsa has became the brand du jour in hip-hop.
+Love him or hate him, Elon Musk made EVs cool when they were trapped in squaresville, and Tesla has became the brand du jour in hip-hop.
 On Friday, the first trailer dropped for Fast X, the tenth installment in the street-racing juggernaut.
 For the first time, the franchise will reportedly feature at least a couple of electric cars, such as the Dodge Daytona SRT EV concept car and the unreleased DeLorean Alpha 5.
 (Yes, it has gull-wing doors.)
 What’s crucial about this era is that these cars being “eco-friendly” has become beside the point.
 They are simply flashy and cool.
 EVs have started becoming normalized, even if they are still out of the price range for the majority of viewers.
 That phase hasn’t ended, but another phase is appearing alongside it.

 Phase 4: EVs as just a car, a normal vehicle.
 In the near future, EVs will be in film and on TV constantly and they won’t say anything in particular about the characters that drive them.
 When Dr. Jo Wilson rolls up to the hospital in a Nissan Leaf in Season 18 of Grey’s Anatomy, it doesn’t mean anything deep.
 It’s just what she happens to drive.
 The lead in M3GAN, 2022’s breakout sentient-doll horror film, drives a fully electric BMW i3, and it is totally irrelevant to the plot.